-Upon receiving a report of alleged or possible violation of this Policy, the Affirmative Action/Title IX Coordinator and/or deputy will evaluate the information received and determine what further actions should be taken.
-During the Informal Complaint assessment every reasonable effort should be made to constructively resolve issues with students, faculty, staff and administrators.
-The Complainant may want to resolve his/her Complaint by discussing it with the offending party in circumstances where it is practical and safe to do so, or elect forgo the Informal Complaint process.
+Upon receiving a report of alleged or possible violation of this policy, the Affirmative Action/Title IX Coordinator and/or Deputy Coordinator will evaluate the information received and determine what further actions should be taken.
+During the informal complaint assessments every reasonable effort should be made to constructively resolve issues with students, faculty, staff and administrators.
+The complainant may want to resolve his/her complaint by discussing it with the offending party in circumstances where it is practical and safe to do so, or elect to forgo the informal complaint process.

-If the conduct of parties involved is impracticable, unsafe, or cannot be effectively addressed through Informal Complaint process the compliant will automatically progress to the Formal Complaint process.
+If the conduct of parties involved is impracticable, unsafe, or cannot be effectively addressed through the informal complaint process the compliant will automatically progress to the formal complaint process.

-All sexual assault should be handled through the Formal Complaint process and the Affirmative Action/Title IX Coordinator and law enforcement will follow the procedures described in this Policy, including but not limited to those brought by a student against an employee and/or fellow student, employee against fellow employee and/or student, and third party against employee and/or student
+All matters involving sexual assault complaints should be handled through the formal complaint process and the Affirmative Action/Title IX Coordinator and law enforcement will follow the procedures described in this policy, including but not limited to those brought by a student against an employee and/or fellow student, employee against fellow employee and/or student, and third party against employee and/or student.

-The Affirmative Action/Title IX Coordinator and/or deputy will take steps, either directly with the complainant or through a reporting employee, to provide information about the university's complaint procedure, as well as available health and advocacy resources and options for criminal reporting.
+The Affirmative Action/Title IX Coordinator and/or Deputy Coordinator will take steps, either directly with the complainant or through a reporting employee, to provide information about the University's Complaint Procedure, as well as available health and advocacy resources and options for criminal reporting.